simon-das/big-data-and-hadoop/README.md

 ### Problem Description:
 We all know that Covid-19 pandemic is going on world-wide and almost every corner of the world is impacted globally.
 You are given with a Covid-19 dataset collected from the internet to do certain analysis.
-**All the raw responses are kept in file named Covid_Analysis_DataSet.csv.
+**All the raw responses are kept in file named Covid_Analysis_DataSet.csv
 Detail schema is self-explanatory.**
 ###### _The following analytics shall be done:_
 Month, Year and countryterritoryCode wise, please derive Infection Rate and Death Rate.